amatasek/in-between-web/web/NATIVE_CONFIG.md

 This beats premature optimization.
 Scripts are maintenance debt.
 Only add them when the pain is real.

+## Local Plugin

+We use a local Capacitor plugin (`plugins/google-signin-config`) to automatically handle:
+- Google Sign-In pod dependency
+- GoogleSignIn SDK version pinning

+This eliminates the most repetitive manual config.
+Everything else stays in git.

 ## Tracked Native Files

 ### iOS